10 Secrets to Gorgeous Getting Ready Wedding Photos

 Number seven: Schedule enough time for your photographer!
 It’s important that you are relaxed on your wedding day, but it’s just as important that your photographer is relaxed as well.
 When I’m rushing and trying to capture everything in just a few minutes it doesn’t give me the time I need to be creative and artistic.
 Forty five minutes for detail shots is a great amount of time, but then I recommend having at least thirty additional minutes for getting ready shots – putting on the dress, jewelry, shoes, and a few window portraits.
-From there you need to discuss with your photographer whether you will be doing a first glance and how many bridal portraits you want to do ahead of time.
+From there you need to discuss with your photographer whether you will be doing a first glance with your fiance, father, bridesmaids, etc. and how many bridal portraits you want to do ahead of time.
 If you’re getting ready at the ceremony location and doing a first look, schedule for your photographer to arrive three hours prior to the ceremony.
 Otherwise, two hours should give you enough time if you’re not doing a first look.

 Number eight: Wait to put your jewelry, veil, and shoes on until AFTER you put on your dress.
 You only get to wear your dress once, it should be the backdrop for everything!
 Pictures of you putting your jewelry on while you’re already wearing your dress look more bridal and help better tell the story of your wedding day.

-Number nine: Include your closest friends and family in your getting ready pictures.
+Number nine: Include your closest friends and family (and pets!) in your getting ready pictures.
 A picture of you putting on your necklace can be beautiful.
 But, a picture of your grandmother helping put on your necklace is an image you will treasure for the rest of your life.
 Your photographs are meant to tell the story of your wedding day, so think through who you would love to be in those getting ready pictures.
 I recommend considering grandmothers, mothers, sisters, and bridesmaids.
 You could have your grandmother help you with your necklace, your mother with your earrings, your sister with your bracelet, and your bridesmaids with your shoes.
 This takes longer than if you were to do it yourself but it results in images that are more meaningful and allows for more natural candids between you and your loved ones.
 When your mother puts your veil on and you both look in the mirror at your reflection, it’s hard not to hug and become emotional.
 These are always my favorite pictures of the day because they showcase the raw love and emotion of your wedding day.